Home » Medical Imaging Programs

 Overview

-Gurnick Academy of Medical Arts offers various medical imaging programs for aspiring healthcare professionals.
+Gurnick Academy of Medical Arts offers a range of medical imaging programs for aspiring healthcare professionals.
 The programs are designed to provide students with hands-on training and prepare them for an exciting career in medical imaging.
 The Academy’s clinical and theoretical coursework enables students to become proficient in various medical imaging domains.

 The program faculty consists of experienced practitioners who provide valuable instruction regarding individual modalities and develop qualified practitioners who can excel in community and broader settings.
-Medical imaging programs allow graduates to enter the competitive healthcare industry with the confidence they have obtained comprehensive knowledge and skills to succeed in various occupational roles.
+Medical imaging programs prepare graduates to enter the competitive healthcare industry with the confidence that they have acquired comprehensive knowledge and skills to succeed in a range of occupational roles.

 Bone Densitometry Technician (DXA) Program